|Nutrition Facts (per serving)|

-Follow steps for how to peel dragon fruit.
 Place dragon fruit in a food processor or blender.
-Add water (only if the fruit isn't ripe and juicy), lemon juice, and sugar, if using.
-Sometimes the fruit is sweet enough so additional sugar is not necessary.
+Add water (only if the fruit isn't ripe and juicy), lemon juice, and sugar, if needed.
+Sometimes the fruit is sweet enough so the sugar is not necessary.
 Purée until smooth.
 Taste the mixture and add more sugar, if needed.

 - If you start with frozen fruit, the churning process will be much quicker.